dgoppenheimer/pymol-notes/content/introduction/hosting-the-site-on-github.md

 ## Build and deploy your project

 Checkout the `gh-pages` branch into your `public` directory using the [git worktree feature](https://git-scm.com/docs/git-worktree).
-This feature allows you to checkout have different branches of the same local repository in different directories.
+This feature allows you to checkout and have different branches of the same local repository in different directories.

 ```zsh
 rm -rf public